LennardKnorke/pixelGame/readme.txt

 STRUCTURE
-to compile two extra folder are needed but not uploaded /include 		for all the extra libraries and headerfiles /include		which contains the .a file for raylib (header stuff)

-Included:
-/build			contains a Makefile for the compiler. compile in console using "mingw32-make" and then run "./Game" /src			contains the selfmade sourcecode/ main.cpp. for some reason it was recommended... alot /world			empty right now. contains all the available worlds?
+to compile two extra folder are needed but not uploaded /build			contains a Makefile for the compiler. compile in console using "mingw32-make" and then run "./Game" /include 		for all the extra libraries and headerfiles (raylib, json stuff) /lib		    which contains the .a file for raylib (header stuff) /src			contains the selfmade sourcecode/ main.cpp. for some reason it was recommended... alot /world			empty right now. contains all the available worlds?
 .config			json. contains infos about the last used screen, screen settings, last used profile and etc